Utility expenses in Cyprus

 Cold water in Cyprus is paid by meters and per actual consumption.
 The bill also contains a small fixed portion.

-Information related to the current rates is available, for example, at the web site of Water Board of Limassol.
+Information related to the current rates is available, for example, on the web-site of Water Board of Limassol.

 Provided that water is consumed reasonably then water consumption will not exceed the above mentioned level.
 A 4-member family living in an apartment consumes 0.6 cub.m. per day on average.
 Water charge comprises approximately 30EUR/month.
 In case the same family lives in a house on a small plot of land with a swimming pool and trees water consumption rises to about 0.7-0.8 cub.m. per day.
 In hot season trees require watering while a swimming pool needs water refilling and topping-up due to evaporation.
 Accordingly the charge may make up about 40EUR/month.